 \section{Conclusions}

 In the present paper we have studied the statistical properties of turbulence in relativistically hot plasmas, and of the associated synchrotron emission, by means of numerical 3D relativistic MHD simulations, to our knowledge for the first time.
-Typical astrophysical sources that can be modeled using this approach are SNRs and, especially, PWNe like the well studied Crab nebula.
+Typical astrophysical sources that can be modeled using this approach are SNRs and, especially, PWNe such as the well-studied Crab nebula.
 Polarization observations, especially in the radio band, have always been a powerful probe to investigate the magnetic field geometry and turbulent properties in such sources.
-However, recently the X-ray polarimeter IXPE has obtained new important results, showing that the distribution of the linear polarization degree (PD) is not at all uniform in these sources, possibly indicating varying levels of depolarizing turbulence in different zones \citep{Bucciantini2023,Wong2023,Liu2023,Deng2024}.
+However, recently the X-ray polarimeter IXPE has obtained important new results, showing that the distribution of the linear PD is not at all uniform in these sources, possibly indicating varying levels of depolarizing turbulence in different zones \citep{Bucciantini2023,Wong2023,Liu2023,Deng2024}.

-To reproduce these results, we have run twelve numerical simulations at various levels of the (relativistic) magnetization $\sigma$, both in terms of the mean background field $\bm{B}_0$ and of stochastic fluctuations $\delta \bm{B}$, mainly parametrized here by the ratio $\eta = B_1/B_0 = \sqrt{\sigma_1/\sigma_0}$, where $B_1 = |\delta \bm{B}|$ at the initial time.
+To reproduce these results, we have run 12 numerical simulations at various levels of the (relativistic) magnetization, $\sigma$, in terms of both the mean background field, $\bm{B}_0$, and stochastic fluctuations, $\delta \bm{B}$, mainly parametrized here by the ratio $\eta = B_1/B_0 = \sqrt{\sigma_1/\sigma_0}$, where $B_1 = |\delta \bm{B}|$ at the initial time.
 Magnetic fluctuations are initialized at large scales with random directions with respect to a background field, then the turbulent cascade develops, peaks and decays in time, and the statistical properties of the plasma and of the synthetic synchrotron emission maps are analyzed.
 A Kolmogorov cascade with slope $-5/3$ is invariably found for magnetic fluctuations (the velocity may instead behave differently in runs with a nearly vanishing $\sigma_0$), and turbulence rapidly relaxes to a sort of Alfvénic balance between the two components.
 Dissipation occurs in thin current sheets, at scales where intermittency sets in as verified by values of the kurtosis well above the canonical $\mathcal{K}=3$.